Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Methodology

 Motivated by this decomposition, we define the following surrogate regularizers:

 where $\beta$ denotes the classifier weights.
 The embedding-level regularization is then given by

-\paragraph{Remark.} In Appendix~\ref{thm:wge-extreme-shift}, we derived Eq.~\eqref{eq:wge-decomp} under the strict ERM setting with Gaussian assumptions, where the optimal $\beta^*$ has the closed form $\beta^* \propto \Sigma^{-1}\tilde{\Delta}$.
+\paragraph{Remark.} In Theorem~\ref{thm:wge-appendix}, we derived Equation~\ref{eq:wge-decomp} under the strict ERM setting with Gaussian assumptions, where the optimal $\beta^*$ has the closed form $\beta^* \propto \Sigma^{-1}\tilde{\Delta}$.
 In practice, however, $\beta$ corresponds to the weight parameters of a deep neural classifier trained via stochastic optimization.
-While $\beta$ may not coincide with the ERM minimizer, the decomposition in Eq.~\eqref{eq:wge-decomp} remains structurally valid: worst-group error is still determined by the trade-off between spurious and core alignment.
-This observation justifies applying the embedding regularization loss in Eq.~\eqref{eq:embedding-loss-derivation} to deep models.
+While $\beta$ may not coincide with the ERM minimizer, the decomposition in Equation~\ref{eq:wge-decomp} remains structurally valid: worst-group error is still determined by the trade-off between spurious and core alignment.
+This observation motivates applying the embedding regularization loss in Equation~\ref{eq:embedding-loss-derivation} to deep models.